zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

     reported by the HMC for the metric.
 This is useful for resources that are inside of the CPC, such as adapters or partitions, to get back to the CPC containing them.

+  - ``resource.parent.parent`` the name of the grand parent resource of the resource reported by the HMC for the metric.
+This is useful for resources that are inside of the CPC at the second level, such as NICs or adapter ports, to get back to the CPC containing them.

   - ``{hmc-metric-name}`` the name of the HMC metric within the same metric group whose metric value should be used as a label value.
 This can be used